George Nooks

 George Nooks, a.k.a.
 Prince Mohamed, Prince Mohammed, or George Knooks (born c.
-1958 in Kingston, Jamaica) is a reggae singer who initially found fame as a deejay.
+1958) is a Jamaican reggae singer who initially found fame as a deejay.

 Biography

 Nooks started his musical career in the youth choir at his church, and moved on to perform at school concerts and talent shows.
-After first recording professionally in 1974, Nooks first found success performing under the name Prince Mohamed, as a deejay on discomix tracks for producer Joe Gibbs, notably on Dennis Brown's 1978 hit "Money in my Pocket", and "How Could I Leave", as well as "Light Up Your Spliff" for producer Prince Tony Robinson.
+After first recording professionally in 1974, Nooks first found success performing under the name Prince Mohamed, as a deejay on discomix tracks for producer Joe Gibbs, notably on Dennis Brown's 1978 hit "Money in my Pocket", and "How Could I Leave", as well as "Light Up Your Spliff" for producer Prince Tony Robinson, founder of the Groovemaster roots record label, which also featured popular releases by Barrington Spence and Big Youth.
 He moved on to work with other producers such as Alvin Ranglin and Bunny Riley.
 His first album, a joint effort with General Echo, People Are You Ready, was released on the United Artists subsidiary Ballistic in 1978.
-This was followed by African Roots, recorded the following year for producer Linval Thompson.
-He had a hit in Jamaica with "Forty Legs Dread", and the increasing violence in Kingston prompted Nooks to record a version of Little Roy's "Tribal War", now singing rather than deejaying, and released under his real name, which he followed with a cover version of Errol Dunkley's "Darling Ooh".
-Nooks would subsequently concentrate on his singing, releasing the Today album in 1981, although he reverted to Prince Mohamed in 1982 for an album with June Lodge.
-His singing gained comparisons with Dennis Brown, who he would later pay tribute to with a double album of Brown covers.